sovity/edc-ce/README.md

 Our sovity Community Edition EDC takes available Open Source EDC Extensions and combines them with our own open source EDC Extensions from this repository to build ready-to-use EDC Docker Images.

-See [here](launchers/README.md) for a list of our sovity Community Edition EDC Docker Images.
+See [here](launchers/README.md) for a list of our sovity Community Edition EDC Docker images.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>